mattdesl/png-tools/README.md

 });
 ```

+See [examples/encode-ancillary.js](./examples/encode-ancillary.js) for a full example.

 ### Reading PNG Metadata

 You can read the `IHDR` tag (metadata) without having to decode the entire PNG file.
+This entire header + metadata chunk should be exactly 33 bytes in a well formed PNG file.

 ```js
 import { readIHDR } from "png-tools";